Introduction

 threads: number of worker threads (default:8)

-You can adjust this based on your system's CPU count or performance needs.
+You can adjust this based on your system’s CPU count or performance needs.
+FsPulse uses SHA-256 for file hashing to detect content changes and verify integrity.

 Environment Variables